BM7P05 - Research Project (2019/20)

 Dissertation (60%) (9000 words) 1, 2, 3, 4, 5, 6

-Barnard C, Gilbert F and McGregor P (2007).
-Asking questions in biology: a guide to hypothesis testing, analysis and presentation in practical work and research.
+Barnard C, Gilbert F and McGregor P (2017).
+Asking questions in biology: a guide to hypothesis testing, analysis and presentation in practical work and research (5th edition).
 Harlow: Pearson Education.

-Boyer R (2006).
-Biochemistry Laboratory: Modern Theories and Techniques.
+Boyer R (2012).
+Biochemistry Laboratory: Modern Theories and Techniques (2nd edition).
 Benjamin Cummings.

-Cappucino JG and Sherman N (2011).
-Microbiology: a laboratory manual (9th edition).
+Cappuccino JG and Sherman N (2017).
+Microbiology: a laboratory manual (11th edition).
 Benjamin Cummings.

 Cann AJ (2003).
 Maths from scratch for biologists.
 Wiley.

-Cargill M and O'Connor P (2009).
-Writing scientific research articles: strategy and steps.
+Cargill M and O'Connor P (2013).
+Writing scientific research articles: strategy and steps (2nd edition).
 Wiley-Blackwell.

-Davis M (2005).
-Scientific Papers and Presentations (revised edition).
+Davis M, Davis KJ, Dunagan MM (2012).
+Scientific Papers and Presentations (3rd edition).
 Academic Press.

 Detrick B, Hamilton RG and Folds JD (2006).
 Manual of molecular and clinical laboratory immunology (7th edition).
 ASM Press.